ethangriffith2004/musescore-auto-opener/README.md

 - [MuseScore 4](https://musescore.org/en/download)

 ### Steps
-1. Download and extract the file: [`MuseScore Auto Opener.app.zip`](MuseScore%20Auto-Opener.app.zip).
+1. Download and extract the file: [`MuseScore Auto-Opener.app.zip`](MuseScore%20Auto-Opener.app.zip).
-2. Set `MuseScore Auto Opener.app` as the default program for `.mcsz` files in Finder.
+2. Set `MuseScore Auto-Opener.app` as the default program for `.mcsz` files in Finder.
+Right-click on any `.mcsz` file, choose "Get Info", and under "Open with:", select `MuseScore Auto-Opener.app`.
+Then click "Change All".

 ### Examples